jg-rp/python-liquid2/docs/migration.md

 These are the most notable changes.
 Please raise an [issue](https://github.com/jg-rp/python-liquid2/issues) or start a discussion if I've missed anything or you need help with migration.

 - Package level `Template` can no longer be used as a convenience function for creating a template from a string.
 Use `parse()` or `DEFAULT_ENVIRONMENT.from_string()` instead.
-- StrictUndefined now plays nicely with the `default` filter.
+- `StrictUndefined` now plays nicely with the `default` filter.
 Previously we had a separate `StrictDefaultUndefined` class.
 - `FileSystemLoader` now takes an optional default file extension to use when looking for files that don't already have an extension.
 Previously there was a separate `FileExtensionLoader`.
 - `AwareBoundTemplate` (a template with a built-in `template` drop) has been removed, but can be added as a feature later if there is a demand.
 - The `auto_reload` and `cache_size` arguments to `Environment` have been removed.
 Now caching is handle by template loaders, not the environment.
 For example, pass a `CachingFileSystemLoader` as the `loader` argument to `Environment` instead of a `FileSystemLoader`.
 - The `strict_filters` argument to `Environment` has been removed.
-Unknown filters now always raise ab `UnknownFilterError`.
+Unknown filters now always raise an `UnknownFilterError`.
 - `TemplateNotFound` has been renamed to `TemplateNotFoundError`.
 - `Context` has been renamed to `RenderContext` and now takes a mandatory `template` argument instead of `env`.
 All other arguments to `RenderContext` are now keyword only.
 - `FilterValueError` and `FilterArgumentError` have been removed. `LiquidValueError` and `LiquidTypeError` should be used instead.
 In some cases where `FilterValueError` was deliberately ignored before, `LiquidValueError` is now raised.